Isidor Bieber (Bibi) Character Profile Page ACT I

 Bieber was fined several times for fist fighting at the racetracks.
 He maintained: I didn't start fights, I finished them!

-Bibi's brother Philip Bieber founded "Unit for Horsemen" which led to the creation of the National HBPA - "Horsemen's Benevolent and Protective Association" which is now the largest horse racing association in the world with over 25,000 active members.
+Bibi's brother Phil Bieber founded "Unit for Horsemen" which led to the creation of the National HBPA - "Horsemen's Benevolent and Protective Association" which is now the largest horse racing association in the world with over 25,000 active members.

 *interesting sidenote: Buddy Jacobson was the president of the NY Chapter of HBPA.
 The HBPA was of course pro-Buddy and the NYRA eventually espoused some viewpoints which may have appeared anti-Buddy.